hayesx0155/WHSTechNotes/journal.md

 i used tech to see the time till christmas
 # January 12, 2025
 Autcraft was created by Stuart Duncan to solve the problem of bullying, harassment, and exclusion autistic children faced on mainstream Minecraft servers
+# January 20, 2026
+Technology can foster a fairer society by expanding access to education, creating economic opportunities, and enhancing governance and accountability